kunchuntsai/cpp-challenges/src/c/memory/raii_patterns.md

 - Thread-safe operations
 - Proper cleanup on shutdown

+**Interview Relevance:** ⭐⭐⭐⭐ - Classic producer-consumer problem.
+Often appears in simplified form or as debugging exercise.

 ### 4. Thread Pool with Data Processing

 This pattern implements a thread pool where work items carry their own cleanup functions.